Allan Gray Money Market Fund

 The Money Market Fund is suitable for you if:

-• You only want to invest for about one year
+- You only want to invest for a maximum of six months

 Annualised Returns

-Benchmark: The Alexander Forbes Short Term Fixed Interest (STeFI) Composite Index.
-Since inception to 31 March 2003, the benchmark was the Alexander Forbes 3-Month Deposit Index.
-From 1 April 2003 to 31 October 2011 the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund.
+Benchmark: The Alexander Forbes Short Term Fixed Interest (STeFI) 3-month Index.
+From inception to 31 March 2003, the benchmark was the Alexander Forbes 3-Month Deposit Index.
+From 1 April 2003 to 31 October 2011, the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund.
+From 1 November 2011 to 19 August 2024, the benchmark was the Alexander Forbes Short Term Fixed Interest (STeFI) Composite Index.

 Annualised returns: This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.